WoodSugar/STP/README.md

         - training log (`training_log_*.log`)
         - evaluation results(`validate_result_*.log`)

-4. Training and testing scripts has two options:
+4. Training and testing scripts have two options:
     - **Recommend.** Run the training script with the command line as follows.
 This contains three functions:
         - Train the model from scratch.
         - Resume training if not finished with the last epoch.